raghebbenhamouda/CloudCertNotes/README.md

     - Hostname to AWS Resource
     - Works for both root and non-root domains
     - Free, comes with health checks
+    - You cannot set an ALIAS record for an EC2 Dns name.

+## Route 53 – Health Checks Types

+- Monitor an Endpoint
+    - PAbout 15 global health checkers will check the endpoint health
+    - Health Checks can be setup to pass / fail based on the text in the first 5120 bytes of the response
+- Calculated Health Checks
+    - Combine the results of multiple Health Checks into a single Health Check
+    - You can use OR, AND, or NOT
+-Private Hosted Zones
+    -Route 53 health checkers are outside the VPC -They can’t access private endpoints (private VPC or on-premises resource) -You can create a CloudWatch Metric and associate a CloudWatch Alarm, then create a Health Check that checks the alarm itself

 ## Routing Policies